 "Chemical sunscreens absorb UV rays while mineral sunscreens reflect them away," Dr. Mikhail says.
 Both work to "protect skin from harmful UV rays that can cause premature aging, hyperpigmentation, sunspots, and wrinkles."

 In other words, SPF is on your side if you want to preserve a more youthful and clear complexion.
 Because it blocks or absorbs harmful UV rays, Dr. Persaud says that “correct application of sunscreen should, therefore, limit your tanning—but it won’t stop it completely.”

-Even if you’re wearing a high-quality, high-SPF product, it’s still only a protective layer.
-It’s not impenetrable armor, and it will wear off.
-Especially if you're not clear on whether to apply suncreen or moisturizer first (it all depends on the type you use).
+Even if you’re wearing a high-quality, high-SPF product, it’s still only a temporary protective layer.
+It’s not impenetrable armor, and it will wear off—especially if you're not clear on whether to apply suncreen or moisturizer first, which depends on the type you use.
 That said, sunscreen is still an essential first line of defense against damaging sun exposure.